expectto/be/be_math/README.md

 ```go
 func Zero() types.BeMatcher
 ```
-Zero succeeds if actual is numerically approximately equal to zero.
+Zero succeeds if actual is numerically equal to zero.
 Any type of int/float will work for comparison.